Accuracy98/SIR-model/README.md

 # README
-For this project you will be designing and implementing a system to simulate an outbreak across a geographic region.
-Specifically, you will be using a cellular automata, with a Moore neighborhood configuration, to model a geographic region, and a SIR model to model the health states of the populace.
-Your model should visually output how the region’s population changes over time, the day of the outbreak’s peak, and the day the outbreak ended.
+I implemented a system for simulating an outbreak in a geographic region.
+The model utilized a cellular automaton with a Moore neighborhood configuration to represent the region, and an **SIR** model to capture the health states of the population.
+The visual output of the model illustrates how the population changes over time, highlights the day of the outbreak's peak, and indicates the day the outbreak concludes.
+The **SIR** model categorizes individuals into Susceptible, Infectious, and Recovered states, reflecting their health status regarding the illness.
+In this simulation, we assume permanent immunity post-recovery.
+Each cell in the cellular automaton represents an individual's health state, allowing for a comprehensive representation of disease progression across the region.
-In disease modelling, one of the basic models is called the SIR model.
-SIR stands for Susceptible, Infectious, and Recovered, which represent the different health states a person can be in with regard to an illness.
-A susceptible person is someone who is not sick, but can become sick.
-An infectious person is someone who is sick and can infect others with the disease.
-A recovered person is someone who is no longer sick and has developed immunity to the disease.
-For this model, we will be assuming that the immunity is permanent.
-To simulate the disease progression across the geographic region, we will be using a cellular automata.
-Each cell represents one person’s health state.